dev-academy-programme/computer-setup/macos-linux-setup.md

 1. Change the oh-my-zsh theme at the top of the `.zshrc` file from `bobbyrussell` to `bira`.
 1. `nvm install --lts`

-1. Add a shortcut key to auto-format JavaScript.
-In VS Code, go to top menu and select Code :arrow_right: Preferences :arrow_right: Keyboard Shortcuts and then select the turning page icon in top right to see `keybindings.json`.
+1. Enable the automatic fixing of linting errors on file save by adding this to your `settings.json`.
+In VS Code, click the settings cog button in the bottom left and open the Command Palette.
+Type in `settings.json` and click on the 'Preferences: Open Settings (JSON)' option.
 Paste in these contents.
     ```js
-    [
-      {
+    "editor.codeActionsOnSave": {
-        "key": "shift+alt+b",
-        "command": "eslint.executeAutofix",
-        "when": "editorFocus"
+      "source.fixAll.eslint": true
     }
-    ]
     ```